 - Note: The Lansinoh bottles are found in the breastfeeding section in retail stores like Babies R Us, not the bottle section.

 Enjoyed the review?
-You can buy your own pump right here, or enter the giveaway below:
+You can buy your own pump right here.

 Tell me in the comments: Did you pump when you were breastfeeding?
 What were the biggest benefits of pumping for you?
 Which features seem most exciting to you?